Archive for the ‘Open Source’ Category.

 Technical documentation is critical to the success of any software.
 However, most creators of software struggle to provide adequate documentation for their product.
 Rare is the software that is praised for its documentation.
 When documentation is praised, it is often only praised for having some documentation, which is more than most, but in reality documentation is usually still inadequate.

 So what constitutes adequate documentation?
 Well, if a user wants to do something with your software and the documentation helps them succeed in a timely manner, then the documentation is adequate.
-However, that accomplishing this is not as easy as it sounds.
+However, accomplishing this is not as easy as it sounds.

 Why most companies fail to document properly